russmckendrick/records/content/albums/a-weapon-called-the-word-8310584/index.md

 ---
 title: "The Levellers - A Weapon Called The Word"
-album_artist: "The Levellers"
+artist: "The Levellers"
-album_title: "A Weapon Called The Word"
+album_name: "A Weapon Called The Word"
 date: 2018-04-27
 release_id: "8310584"
 slug: "a-weapon-called-the-word-8310584"
+hideSummary: true
 cover:
     image: "a-weapon-called-the-word-8310584.jpg"
+    alt: "A Weapon Called The Word by The Levellers"
+    caption: "A Weapon Called The Word by The Levellers"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Alternative Rock", "Folk Rock"]
 ---

 ## Tracklisting